MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 - Android Enterprise (OEMConfig)

-## PowerShell scripts
+## Shell scripts

+On Linux devices, you can [add existing Bash scripts](../configuration/device-profiles.md) to customize settings and features on these devices.
+This concept is similar to creating a device configuration profile, and deploying the policy to your devices.
+But with Linux, you're using existing Bash scripts to configure features and settings.

+On macOS devices, you can [add existing shell scripts](../apps/macos-shell-scripts.md) to configure features and settings that aren't available with Intune, or features that the OS doesn't support.

-[PowerShell scripts](../apps/intune-management-extension.md) use the Intune Management Extension to upload your PowerShell scripts in Intune, and then run these scripts on your devices.
+On Windows devices, you can use the Intune Management Extension to upload your [PowerShell scripts](../apps/intune-management-extension.md) in Intune, and then run these scripts on your devices.
 Also see what's required to use the extension, how to add them to Intune, and other important information.

 This feature supports:

+- Linux
+- macOS
 - Windows 11
 - Windows 10